-Surrogate partner therapy is a modality of somatic (body-based) therapy that helps a client overcome relational and sexual challenges, following a triadic structure: the client meets regularly with both a surrogate partner — sometimes referred to in the media as a “sex surrogate” or “sexual surrogate” — and a therapist, who collaborate to choose the best course of therapy for the client.
+Surrogate partner therapy is a modality of somatic therapy that helps a client overcome relational and sexual challenges, following a triadic structure: the client meets regularly with both a surrogate partner — sometimes referred to in the media as a “sex surrogate” or “sexual surrogate” — to practice hands-on partnership skills, and a therapist, to process and integrate their learnings.

 What types of issues does surrogate partner therapy seek to address?